promise310/Algorie/README.md

 4. Open `algorie.py` <br/>
 `api_key = "Enter your secret API key"` <br/>
-Change it to your unique key!
+Change it to your unique key.

 ## How to Start